ricardofdc/TVVS-Performance-Testing/README.md

 ## 1. Getting started

 A Locust test is essentially a Python program.
 This makes it very flexible and particularly good at implementing complex user flows.
-But it can do simple tests as well, so lets start with that.
+But it can do simple tests as well, so let's start with that.

 ### 1.1 Creating tasks

-Lets define the tasks that the User will perform in this service:
+Let's define the tasks that the User will perform in this service:

 ```` py
 from locust import TaskSet, HttpUser, LoadTestShape, task, constant